mclearc/webpage/pdfs/PDFProgram.md

 ## Saturday, May 2

-- 9:30-11: Sasha Newton (UIUC), "Kant and the Transparency of the Mind"
+- 10:00-11:30: Sasha Newton (UIUC), "Kant and the Transparency of the Mind"
-- 11:15-12:45: Anil Gomes (Oxford), "Unity, Passivity, Objectivity"
+- 11:45-1:15: Anil Gomes (Oxford), "Unity, Passivity, Objectivity"
     - Chair: Andrew Roche (Centre College)

-- 12:45-2:15: **Lunch**
+- 1:30: **Lunch**

-- 2:30-4: Andrew Brook (Carleton), "Apperception and Dark Representations"
+- 3:00-4:30: Andrew Brook (Carleton), "Apperception and Dark Representations"
-- 4:15-5:45: Derk Pereboom (Cornell), "Concepts, Objects, and the Unity of Intuitions"
     - Chair: Colin McLear (UNL)

-- 6:30: **Dinner for all conference attendees at the Schorr Presidential Suite in the Center for Great Plains Studies**
+- 5:30: **Drinks for all conference attendees at Schorr Presidential Suite in the Center for Great Plains Studies**
+- 6:30: **Dinner for all conference attendees at the Schorr Presidential Suite**